Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Improvements__

-* Improved validation responses for the user creation endpoint to
 * Added a banner to the *Usage* and *Report History* views to clarify that all usage is aggregated and displayed in UTC time standard, rather than local time.
 * Obscured links and controls for creating environments and reporting usage to only those organizations which have subscribed products that require usage reporting.
 * Removed the definition of the deprecated **Flow Manager** specific roles and their assignment on all users.
 These roles were only applicable for the SaaS version of this product which was deprecated in Q2 2022.